Why AI Agencies Are Leaving GoHighLevel in 2026 (And Where They're Going)

 And yet, quietly, a growing number of AI agency owners are canceling their subscriptions.
 They are not switching to competitors out of spite or because some influencer told them to.
 They are leaving because they tried to build their AI agency on GoHighLevel and hit the same walls, over and over, until the workarounds became more exhausting than just switching platforms entirely.

 This is not a hit piece on GoHighLevel.
 GHL is a genuinely good platform for the business it was designed for.
-But it was not designed for AI agencies, and that gap is costing founders real money and real time.
-Here are the seven real reasons AI agency owners are leaving — and where they are going instead.
+But it was not designed for AI agencies whose primary acquisition channel is LinkedIn, and that gap is costing founders real money and real time.
+Here are the real reasons AI agency owners are leaving, and the real alternatives worth considering.

-If you had to pick one feature that separates AI agencies from marketing agencies, it would be this: AI agencies find clients on LinkedIn.
+If you had to pick one feature that separates AI agencies from marketing agencies, it would be this: many AI agencies find clients on LinkedIn.
 Not through Facebook ads.
 Not through Google PPC.
 Not through referrals from local BNI groups.
-They find decision-makers — CEOs, VPs of Operations, Heads of Technology — on LinkedIn, start conversations there, and book discovery calls.
+They find decision-makers, CEOs, VPs of Operations, Heads of Technology, on LinkedIn, start conversations there, and book discovery calls.

-GoHighLevel does not have LinkedIn outreach.
-Not native, not through an integration, not even on their publicly visible roadmap.
-This is not a bug or an oversight — it reflects the fundamental design of the platform.
+GoHighLevel does not have native LinkedIn outreach.
+Not built-in, not on their publicly visible roadmap.
+This is not a bug or an oversight, it reflects the fundamental design of the platform.
 GHL was built for agencies that acquire clients through inbound marketing, paid ads, and referrals.
-The outreach channels it supports are email, SMS, and phone — the channels that marketing agencies use.
+The outreach channels it supports natively are email, SMS, and phone, the channels that marketing agencies use.

+For AI agencies where LinkedIn is the primary source of qualified leads, this gap matters.
 The workaround is to add a third-party LinkedIn tool like Expandi, Dripify, or HeyReach.
 This costs $79 to $99 per month, requires a separate login, and creates a data silo where your LinkedIn interactions live in one tool while your CRM lives in another.
-You end up manually copying prospect information between platforms, losing context, and creating a disjointed experience where you cannot see a prospect's full journey in one place.
-For more on why this matters, read our complete LinkedIn outreach automation guide.
+You end up manually copying prospect information between platforms and losing context on where a prospect actually stands.

 Reason 2: Hidden Usage Fees That Destroy Profitability